 Freelance/work as a virtual assistant

 You can find freelance opportunities on Freelancer and Upwork.
-These suit people with skills in social media marketing, email management, data entry, content creation, graphic design, web design, SEO and MORE.
-The opportunities to make money online are endless.
+These jobs suit people with skills in social media marketing, email management, data entry, content creation, graphic design, web design, SEO, admin, finance and MORE.

 Become a freelance photographer/videographer

-WWOOF is a company called World Wide Opportunities on Organic Farms and links travellers to organic farmers in return for food and accommodation.
-Payment is often in the form of food and accommodation, but certain farms will offer a little money.
+WWOOF is a company called World Wide Opportunities on Organic Farms and links travellers to organic farms.
+Work is done in return for free

 These are the most common working holiday jobs, that almost anyone can get without a lot of experience or education.
 If you are already a professional in your industry, it is possible that you can work in your field overseas as well.